timiskhakov/timiskhakov.github.io/about.md

 permalink: /about/
 ---

 My name is Timur, I'm a Helsinki-based software developer currently working at [Futurice](https://futurice.com).
-At work, I primarily build backend applications that run in clouds, but in general I'm interested in a vast range of topics: hardware, music, video games, and many more.
+At work I primarily build backend applications that run in clouds.
+In general, I'm interested in a vast range of topics: hardware, music, video games, and many more.

 In this blog, I usually write about approaches and techniques that help us build more efficient software.